screfy/cf-worker-tempate/README.md

 # Cloudflare Worker Template

-A Cloudflare Worker template that uses TypeScript and a route parser.
+A Cloudflare Worker template that uses TypeScript, and a route parser to give you a level of route control that a more traditional API library would provide.

 ## Setup